skylar-koningin/cider_install_scripts/README.md

 ## 3. Enter the new repository folder
 - Run `cd cider_install_scripts/`

-## 4. Run the shell script/batch file to start the install process
+## 4. Run the shell script to start the install process
 - `sudo sh cider_install.sh` (works cross-platform)

 ## 5. After the install finishes, sign in to Cider and Apple Music, and you should be good to go!